 It is also a sustainable sweetener contrary to rumors to the contrary swirling on the internet.

 Of course, moderation is key as with the use of all natural sweeteners including a herbal substitute like stevia.
-For those with caloric content, no more than 3 TBL per day (or 5% of total calories) of even a natural sweetener is a good rule of thumb.
+For those with caloric content, no more than 3 TBL per day (or 5% of total calories) is a good rule of thumb.
 Any more risks a depressive effect on the immune system for a day or two.